dhvcc/rss-reader/README.rst

-CLI RSS reader
+What is this?
 --------------

-CLI rss reader is a utility which makes it easy to read RSS feed from command line
+rss-reader is a command line utility that allows you to view RSS feeds

 What is RSS?
 ------------

-RSS stands for “really simple syndication,” or, depending on who you ask, “rich site summary.”
-At its heart, RSS is just simple text files with basic updated information—news pieces, articles, that sort of thing.
+RSS stands for “Really Simple Syndication,” or, depending on who you ask, “Rich Site Summary.”
+At it's heart, RSS is just simple text files with basic updated information—news pieces, articles, that sort of thing.
 That stripped-down content is usually plugged into what is called a “feed reader” or an interface that quickly